beastaugh/firmin/README.md

 Roadmap
 -------

+* Implement a merge function that creates a current transformation matrix by concatenating the various transforms applied.
 * Add a testing DSL to make it easier to gauge whether or not animations are executing as expected.
-* Implement all existing transformations using the `matrix` operation.
-* Write a smarter merge function to use transform defaults where values are not supplied, allowing us to reduce the size of the library by ripping out a lot of boilerplate.
-* Simplify hash function to just use the underlying matrix representation.
 * Add support for stateful animations, where each new transformation applied takes the _current_ state of the object as its origin, rather than its initial state.